rackerlabs/technical-blog/_posts/2020-03-19-join-rackspace-in-the-fight-against-covid-19-with-boinc.md

 the project.

 **NOTE:** This is a CPU intensive process that spins up on all available CPUs.
    You can watch the CPUs by using the htop tool.
-You probably won’t want to run this on a production machine.
+You probably should not run this on a production machine.

 ### Monitor BOINC processes